JonathanGregory/ar5gmslr/README.md

 The [`stdout` from this process](ar5gmslr_ar5_list.txt) is consistent (within 0.01 m) with Table 13.SM.1 of [AR5 chapter 13](https://www.ipcc.ch/site/assets/uploads/2018/07/WGI_AR5.Chap_.13_SM.1.16.14.pdf).
 See the definition of the `project` function for the optional behaviours.

+The program was originally written by [Jonathan Gregory](www.met.rdg.ac.uk/~jonathan) in IDL for the works cited above, and later converted by him to Python.